andre-nguyen/Kiko-plus/_posts/2017-06-25-dji-failure-analysis.md

 ### 2. Code review even the mudane things

 Yeah it feels slow and tedious.
-But there is a huge safety margin to gain from at the very least having someone else take a quick look at what you are doing.
+But there is a huge safety margin to gain from, at the very least, having someone else take a quick look at what you are doing.
 Even small or aesthetic refactoring can hide a 100 000$ bug.

 ### 3. Get some sleep